USS Harry S. Truman: 2007

 On 15 August, an E-2C Hawkeye crashed after taking off from the carrier, killing all three crewmembers.

 On 5 November, Harry S. Truman left Norfolk for her fourth extended deployment with CVW-3 embarked in support of OIF.

 2008

 HST returned to the U.S. in June.
 She first pulled into Naval Station Mayport, Florida, to welcome aboard family and friends for a three-day "Tiger Cruise" or Family Day Cruise, before returning to Norfolk Naval Station on 4 June 2008.
 The ship was awarded her fourth Battle E award for the East Coast (for 2008) in early 2009.
 Jimmy Buffett visited the ship and performed a concert on 28 January.

 2009

-In February, HST completed a nearly seven-month PIA at the NNSY in Portsmouth, VA.
+In February, HST completed a nearly seven-month PIA at the NNSY in Portsmouth, Virginia.

 On 5 August, EA-18G Growlers from Electronic Attack Squadron 129 (VAQ-129) and Electronic Attack Squadron 132 (VAQ-132) completed their first at-sea carrier-arrested landing (trap) aboard Harry S. Truman.